a01sa01to/IMEChange/README.md

 ## Release
 When you want to use this application, I'll glad if you tell about that via [Twitter](https://twitter.com/a01sa01to) :)
-This app is redistributable but requires .NET Framework 4.6 or higher.
+This app requires .NET Framework 4.6 or higher.
 > Version 1.0 Released on 2019/01/20 (UST+09:00)